 "This is a very smart, very funny book.
 Wendy Dale is an extremely talented writer who can make even the scariest vacation sound like a good time.
 I’m off to buy a new suitcase and a few extra passports right now."

-– Paul Feig, author of Kick Me
+– Paul Feig, director of Bridesmaids and author of Kick Me

 "With grace, charm and abundant humor, Dale narrates her meandering story of a childhood regained, ‘a chance to make rash decisions, to take wild risks, to lose everything knowing I’d still have plenty of time to earn it all back.’"